General Requirements for the Global Studies major, regardless of concentration:

 - You must complete at least 6 units at the 400 level, no more than 3 of which may be directed research or independent study.

 - In addition to the 36 units, you must complete a four-semester sequence of courses in one modern language appropriate to your concentration.

-These requirements may be fulfilled only with college-level coursework undertaken during your undergraduate enrollment.
+These requirements may be fulfilled only with college-level, in-person coursework undertaken during your undergraduate enrollment.
 Courses must be taken for a grade, and you must receive a C+ or higher.